DylanParenzee/learn_journ/README.md

 Wednesday 01.03.23
 - working on Cybersecurity awareness assesment and completed an acceptable use policy template. will soon create a new repo for all cyber study material.

+01.04.23

+Working on a deeper understanding of networking, as a prequel to devops while studying my dimploma.
+Currently studying david bombals network fundamentals course.